lukasxlabrie/learn-powershell/Notes/notes01.md

 PowerShell Shortcuts and Tips

-Tab completion: Type part of a command like Get-P and press Tab to cycle through options Similar to IntelliSense in Visual Studio, but simpler
+Tab completion: Type part of a command like Get-P and press Tab twice to cycle through options Similar to IntelliSense in Visual Studio, but simpler

 Use # to write comments
-Example: # This is a comment
+# This is a comment

 \$PSVersionTable shows the version of PowerShell you're using